Summer resident of the royal family

-Gråsten Castle is best known as the summer resident of the royal family.
+Gråsten Palace is best known as the summer resident of the royal family.

 The very first castle in Gråsten was a hunting and leisure castle built in the midst of the 16th century.
 After it burned down in 1603, a new castle was built, probably where the current castle´s south wing is now.
-Shortly before 1700 the Chancellor Frederik Ahlefeldt built an impressive Baroque castle, which itself unfortunately burned down in 1757, only leaving the castle church.
-The current Gråsten Castle, or rather the south wing, thus originates from 1759.
+Shortly before 1700 the Chancellor Frederik Ahlefeldt built an impressive Baroque palace, which itself unfortunately burned down in 1757, only leaving the palace church.
+The current Gråsten Palace, or rather the south wing, thus originates from 1759.
 In 1842 the main building was added.

-There is no public access to the buildings and rooms of the castle, except from the palace church, who has special opening hours.
+There is no public access to the buildings and rooms of the palace, except from the palace church, who has special opening hours.

-During the stay of the royal family the area is closed to the public and there is no access to the castle-garden and church.
-The last years the crown prince couple and their children has stayed at the castle from end June, followed by Queen Margrethe II and HRH Prince Henrik.
+During the stay of the royal family the area is closed to the public and there is no access to the palace-garden and church.
+The last years the crown prince couple and their children has stayed at the palace from end June, followed by Queen Margrethe II and HRH Prince Henrik.

 HRH Prince Henrik past away on the 13 February 2018 in the age of 83 years.

 The Queen left for the Faroe Islands on 15 July and the palace garden is expected to open on Friday 16 July at 8 am.